JULY 30, 2017

 Today marks the 250th anniversary of the Legislative Commission convened by the Empress Catherine the Great. (“Great,” incidentally, is a title she humbly refused when it was offered by the Commission — though her humility takes a hit upon learning that she had also instructed the Commission to offer the title.)
 Granted, the Legislative Commission does not seem as dramatic an event as, say, the Russian Revolution, whose anniversary is also being marked this year.
 And yet, while there is no Lenin haranguing supporters at the Finland Station or Bolshevik soldiers storming the Winter Palace, the Commission ripples with great drama and tragedy.
 More importantly, the event raises hard questions about issues as relevant today as they were 250 years ago — questions regarding the relationships between the ideal and the real, morality and policy, philosophers and kings.
 What Catherine hoped to do and what she did measures the perhaps inevitable gap between thinkers who propose and rulers who dispose.

-Born into a family of obscure German aristocrats, delivered to Saint Petersburg at the age of 14, and married in great pomp to the feckless heir to the Russian throne, Catherine found herself alone.
+Born into a family of obscure German aristocrats, delivered to St. Petersburg at the age of 14, and married in great pomp to the feckless heir to the Russian throne, Catherine found herself alone.
 While Peter (as the story goes) drilled his military dolls and hanged rats from toy gallows, Catherine turned for solace to, of all people, the French philosophes.
 Shortly after her wedding, she picked up, if not for very long, Montesquieu’s Considerations on the Causes of the Greatness of the Romans and Their Decline.
 “When I began to read, it led me to reflect, but I could not read it straight through because it made me yawn.”
 Declaring it was a “fine book,” the teenager then “tossed it aside to continue getting dressed.”

 The book was tossed, but its lessons were not lost.
 Reflecting on the moral nature of Rome’s greatness, Montesquieu underscores the vital bundle of traits that ensured Rome’s ascension: the embrace of law, cult of self-sacrifice, love of country, and dedication to principles of the res publica.
 Crucially, Montesquieu also emphasizes the place of war: a nation’s greatness is measured, at least in part, by its military conquests.
 Only when wars became the means for ambitious commanders to achieve personal power did Rome begin its long decline and fall.